episerver/cms-saas-vercel-demo/README.md

 Please refer to the [Supported environment variables](docs/env-vars.md) document for all supported configuration options for the frontend.
 The steps above only outine the mimimum required configuration to obtain a working demo site.
 Many of the included features require additional configuration to be enabled.

 ***Please note:** every configuration change to the environment variables requires a new deployment to become active.*

+### 2.4.
+Product specific instructions
+#### 2.4.1.
+Content Recommendations
+For Content Recommendations to work, the following steps are needed:
+1. Configure Content Recommendations using the environment variables of the [`Next.JS Optimizely One package`](https://www.npmjs.com/package/@remkoj/optimizely-one-nextjs#252-list-of-supported-environment-variables)
+2. Add the Content Recommendations widget using either the block (Page) or element (Experience), you will need to configure:
+   - The API Key of the delivery, which is shown as value of 'data-api-key=' in the example code within Content Recommendations
+   - The number of recommendations to show

 ## 3. Further documentation
 * [Local development](docs/dev-env.md)